blackbaud/npi-datamart-ux/js/src/datamartreport/docs/datamartreport.md

     - `bb-data-mart-dashboard-drill-handler` - ( _Optional_ ) Overrides the `bbDataMartReportConfiguration.processFilters` function for a specific directive.
     - `bb-data-mart-dashboard-no-chrome` - ( _Optional_ ) If true, does not include the dashboard chrome for saving filters and exporting as PDF.
     - `width` - ( _Optional_ ) Sets the width attribute of the iFrame.
+    - `bb-data-mart-dashboard-api` - ( _Optional_ ) Optional.
+Overrides the default BBDataMartAPI used by the directive.

 ---